databrickslabs/ucx/docs/logic.md

 To apply the permissions, we use the following logic:

 1. Read the Delta Table with raw permissions.
-2. Map the items to the relevant applier.
-If no relevant applier is found, we raise an exception.
+2. Map the items to the relevant `support` object.
+If no relevant `support` object is found, an exception is raised.
 3. Deserialize the items using the relevant applier.
 4. Generate a list of callables that will apply the permissions.
 5. Execute the callables in parallel.